Susquehanna River Basin Commission: Purpose and activities

-Program Areas
+Program areas

-The Commission completes much of its work through four program areas.
+The commission completes much of its work through four program areas.
 These programs include:

-Project Review – the permitting arm of the commission's regulatory program, the Project Review team receives and reviews applications for water withdrawals and consumptive water use, makes recommendations to the commissioners for actions on those applications, and helps to develop key standards guiding how, when and where the commission's policies and regulations are exercised.
+Project Review – the permitting arm of the commission's regulatory program, the Project Review team receives and reviews applications for water withdrawals and consumptive water use, makes recommendations to the commissioners for actions on those applications, and helps to develop key standards guiding how, when, and where the commission's policies and regulations are exercised.

-Compliance and Enforcement – the enforcement arm of the commission's regulatory program, the Compliance Program works to ensure that water related projects have the appropriate approvals and operate within the constraints of those approvals.
+Compliance and Enforcement – the enforcement arm of the commission's regulatory program, the Compliance Program works to ensure that water-related projects have the appropriate approvals and operate within the constraints of those approvals.
 Site inspections, quarterly reporting requirements, and an extensive project database are some of the essential tools used by the program.

-Monitoring & Protection - Monitoring and Protection scientists collect data to better understand the interactions of biological, chemical, and physical traits of streams throughout the Basin.
+Monitoring & Protection - Monitoring and Protection scientists collect data to better understand the interactions of biological, chemical, and physical traits of streams throughout the basin.
 These activities include water quality monitoring/sampling for macroinvertebrates & fish, stormwater, nutrient and sediment loadings, and abandoned mine drainage.
-Key protection efforts include operation of systems that provide real-time monitoring in sensitive watersheds and in the vicinity of drinking water supplies, establishing Total Maximum Daily Load criteria, assessing risks to drinking water sources, and characterizing the cause and extent of impairment to Basin waterways.
+Key protection efforts include operating systems that provide real-time monitoring in sensitive watersheds and in the vicinity of drinking water supplies, establishing Total Maximum Daily Load criteria, assessing risks to drinking water sources, and characterizing the causes and extent of impairment to Basin waterways.

-Planning & Operations – Planning and Operations provides technical support to the other programs and is tasked with assessing the nature and quantity of water use in the Basin.
-The Planning and Operations team also leads coordination efforts to help ensure that Basin agencies and residents are prepared to withstand and react to flooding and drought conditions.
+Planning & Operations – Planning and Operations provides technical support to the other programs and is tasked with assessing the nature and quantity of water use in the basin.
+The Planning and Operations team also leads coordination efforts to ensure that Basin agencies and residents are prepared to withstand and respond to flooding and drought.

 Controversy

-In 2012 the Commission attracted protests by approving the extraction of water for use in fracking, an activity whose opponents claim causes earthquakes, creates ground-water pollution and contributes to global warming.
+In 2012 the commission attracted protests by approving the extraction of water for use in fracking, an activity whose opponents claim causes earthquakes, creategroundwaterer pollution and contributes to global warming.